MicrosoftDocs/learn/learn-pr/iot/explore-iot-hub-monitoring/includes/6-exercise-review-metrics-alerts-archive.md

 > [!NOTE]
 > If you have not yet received the email or SMS - wait until they arrive before proceeding.

-1. In the portal, navigate to your Dashboard.
+1. In the portal, navigate to your dashboard.

 1. On the portal toolbar, in the search box, type **monitor**